dotnet/AspNetDocs/aspnet/mvc/overview/security/create-an-aspnet-mvc-5-web-app-with-email-confirmation-and-password-reset.md

 by [Rick Anderson]((https://twitter.com/RickAndMSFT))

-> This tutorial shows you how to build an ASP.NET MVC 5 web app with email confirmation and password reset using the ASP.NET Identity membership system.
-You can download the completed application [here](https://code.msdn.microsoft.com/MVC-5-with-2FA-email-8f26d952).
-The download contains debugging helpers that let you test email confirmation and SMS without setting up an email or SMS provider.
+This tutorial shows you how to build an ASP.NET MVC 5 web app with email confirmation and password reset using the ASP.NET Identity membership system.

->
-> This tutorial was written by [Rick Anderson](https://blogs.msdn.com/rickAndy) ( Twitter: [@RickAndMSFT](https://twitter.com/RickAndMSFT) ).
+For an updated version of this tutorial that uses .NET Core, see [Account confirmation and password recovery in ASP.NET Core[/aspnet/core/security/authentication/accconfirm)

 <a id="createMvc"></a>
 ## Create an ASP.NET MVC app